Tagline: Welcome back…

 Rather than embrace ’80s culture like Joel Schumacher‘s stylish, bratpack extravaganza, Tom Holland’s toothy antithesis paid homage to the traditional aspects of the sub-genre, giving us a Christopher Lee-like protagonist who had become outmoded due to the knife-wielding tastes of the modern audience, one who would have to rediscover his self-belief in order to defeat neighbourhood Nosferatu, Jerry Dandridge (Chris Sarandon).
 In an oversaturated slasher market, Fright Night was a breath of fresh air that was well-received by audiences and critics alike.

 Of course, in Hollywood, that doesn’t count for an awful lot, which may explain why the sequel to Tom Holland‘s horror/comedy classic takes more than a leaf out of Schumacher’s book, ramping up the fashion and giving us a cast of big-haired characters who look like they’ve just stepped off the set of a Duran Duran music video.
-The original Fright Night did well at the box office, at least well enough to forge a sequel, but the movie made almost $10,000,000 less than The Lost Boys.
+The original Fright Night did well at the box office, but the movie made almost $10,000,000 less than The Lost Boys.
 In comparative terms, the studio had lost money.

 Ironically, Fright Night 2 proved a huge flop at the box office, grossing less than half of its estimated $7,500,000 budget.
 Had the derivative marketing campaign failed producers?
 Were people less interested in a Lost Boys clone involving characters who had proven appealing in their own right, or was this the kind of movie that didn’t really scream sequel?
 Whatever the reason, critics and audiences were not buying into it.